-(a) The elimination of the Water Filtration Business is based on the assumption that the Spin-Off and the Merger, which are subject to AMETEK stockholder approval, took place as of January 1, 1996 for the pro forma income statement, and as of March 31, 1997 for the pro forma balance sheet.
+- (a) The elimination of the Water Filtration Business is based on the assumption that the Spin-Off and the Merger, which are subject to AMETEK stockholder approval, took place as of January 1, 1996 for the pro forma income statement, and as of March 31, 1997 for the pro forma balance sheet.
 The statement of income and the balance sheet of the Water Filtration Business were derived from AMETEK's historical cost financial accounts and include certain allocations based upon methods considered reasonable by AMETEK's management.
-The financial statements of the Water Filtration Business referred to above were prepared in contemplation of the Merger.

-- (b) To eliminate certain costs and expenses of AMETEK which were associated with the removal of the Water Filtration Business, and to reclassify certain commissions from other income to cost of sales. - (c) To reflect the elimination of interest expense on debt of \$25 million assumed to be retained by AMETEK in connection with the Contributions. - (d) To record estimated income taxes on the pro forma adjustments at statutory rates. - (e) To record the settlement of intra-company loans and fees due AMETEK by the Water Filtration Business. - (f) To reflect estimated fees and other expenses New Ametek expects to incur in 1997 in connection with the divestiture of the Water Filtration Business, and recognize the related income tax benefit on such fees and expenses.
-Such fees and expenses have not been reflected in the pro forma condensed consolidated statement of income because they are non-recurring. - (g) To reflect the assumed retention of \$25 million of debt by AMETEK in connection with the Contributions. - (h) To retire the issued treasury shares of AMETEK in accordance with the provisions of the Merger Agreement.
+The financial statements of the Water Filtration Business referred to above were prepared in contemplation of the Merger. - (b) To eliminate certain costs and expenses of AMETEK which were associated with the removal of the Water Filtration Business, and to reclassify certain commissions from other income to cost of sales. - (c) To reflect the elimination of interest expense on debt of \$25 million assumed to be transferred to Culligan in connection with the Spin-Off and the Merger. - (d) To record estimated income taxes on the pro forma adjustments at statutory rates. - (e) To record the settlement of intra-company loans and fees due AMETEK by the Water Filtration Business. - (f) To reflect estimated fees and other expenses New Ametek expects to incur in 1997 in connection with the divestiture of the Water Filtration Business, and recognize the related income tax benefit on such fees and expenses.
+Such fees and expenses have not been reflected in the pro forma condensed consolidated statement of income because they are non-recurring. - (g) To reflect the assumed transfer of \$25 million of debt from AMETEK to Culligan in connection with the Spin-Off. - (h) To retire the issued treasury shares of AMETEK in accordance with the provisions of the Merger Agreement.